Table of Contents

 Memory loss is something that may affect all of us at some point in life.
 There is often a modest decline in thinking skills as we age.
 Still, there is a radical difference between forgetting the location of your keys and brain diseases like Alzheimer’s and other memory disorders.

 There are over 16 million people who suffer from memory impairment in the United States.
 About 40 percent of people aged 65 or older have age-associated memory impairment, but only one percent of them will progress to dementia each year.
 The older you get, the more likely it is that you will experience some sort of memory problem and require medications like Namenda.
-Read on to learn more about the various types of memory loss disorders and
+Read on to learn more about the various types of memory loss disorders and the treatments available.

 Symptoms of memory loss